deeppaz/hosmus/README.md

   <p align="center">beautiful colors in the photos and see the colors in the photos you wonder</p>
 </p>

 > Karenin içinde ki hoşluk
 > The beauty in the photo

 **Features**

-- you can copy the colors in the photo
+- you can copy the colors in the photo as hex code
 - unlimited photo
 - background colors dynamic
 - upload photos(soon)